valu-digital/wp-graphql-lock/README.md

 Once the server knowns all the possible queries the plugin can lock it down disallowing any unwanted queries that are possibly malicious.
-This can greatly improve the server security and can even protect againts unpatched vulnerabilities in some cases.
+This can greatly improve the server security and can even protect againt unpatched vulnerabilities in some cases.

 Alternatively you can pre-generate the query IDs from your client source code